Payroll software optimizes every stage of the payroll process for small to large organizations in the payroll industry.

 - Paychex Flex is by far the most adaptable payroll solution for expanding companies.

-- Square Payroll is suitable for business owners that currently utilize Square for POS.
+- Square Payroll is suitable for small business owners that currently utilize Square for POS.

 - Zenefits Payroll is the most useful solution.